Richard Rich, 1st Baron Rich: Depiction in the arts

 Rich is the supporting villain in the play A Man for All Seasons by Robert Bolt, which shows his slide into corruption.
 In the subsequent, Oscar-winning film adaptation, John Hurt portrays him.
 Bolt depicts Rich as perjuring himself against More in order to become Attorney-General for Wales.
-More responds, "Why Richard, it profits a man nothing to give his soul for the whole world... but for Wales?".
+More responds, "Why, Richard, it profits a man nothing to give his soul for the whole world ... but for Wales?"
 The final line of the film notes that Rich "died in his bed" in juxtaposition with More's martyrdom and the other major characters' untimely deaths.
 In the 1988 remake of the film, Jonathan Hackett portrayed Rich.

 Rich is a supporting character in C. J. Sansom's Shardlake series of historical mystery novels, which are set in Henry VIII's reign.
 Rich is portrayed as a cruel villain who is prepared to subvert justice to enhance his property and position.
 He has a significant role in the plot of Sovereign, the third of the series, and in Heartstone, the fifth.

 Rod Hallett played Rich in seasons two, three and four of the Showtime series The Tudors.

-Rich (spelled Riche in the novels) appears in Hilary Mantel's three volumes about Thomas Cromwell, Wolf Hall, Bring Up the Bodies and The Mirror and the Light.
-Bryan Dick portrays him in the BBC television adaptation of the first two novels, Wolf Hall.
+Rich (spelled Riche in the novels) appears in Hilary Mantel's three volumes about Thomas Cromwell, Wolf Hall, Bring Up the Bodies and The Mirror & the Light.
+Bryan Dick portrays him in the first series of the BBC's television adaptation of Wolf Hall, which covers the first two novels in the trilogy, and Tom Mothersdale in the second series, which covers the third volume.